China–Pakistan relations: China–Pakistan Economic Corridor

+Cultural relations

+As part of economic cooperation between the two countries, there has been a rise of Pakistani interest in learning Mandarin, while Chinese businesses and entities have taken greater interest in understanding Pakistani customs.

+Sport

+In the 2024 Men's Asian Champions Trophy final, the Pakistani players who were spectating the match supported China against India despite having lost to them in the semifinal.

 Views

 The support that China and Pakistan give each other is considered significant in global diplomacy, and has been compared to Israel–United States relations and Russia–Serbia relations.
 When confronted by US officials about Beijing's uncompromising support for Pakistan, Chinese General Xiong Guangkai famously said, "Pakistan is China's Israel."
 Andrew Small, the author of The China-Pakistan Axis: Asia's New Geopolitics, characterizes this remark as "part explanation, part sarcastic jibe, delivered by (China's) military intelligence chief after one too many meetings with US counterparts on the subject."

 According to a Pew survey of Pakistani public opinion in 2010, 84 per cent of respondents said they had a favourable view of China and 16 per cent had a favourable view of the United States.
 Similarly, the Chinese state-run media has portrayed Pakistan in a favourable light in regional issues.
 In 2013, this figure increased to 90% of Pakistanis having a favourable view of China.
+As of at least early 2024, survey data continues to show high public approval in Pakistan for China.

 Pakistan and China have long praised the close ties the two countries have with each other.
 Pakistani President Pervez Musharraf referred to China as Pakistan's "time-tested and all-weather friend", while in return Chinese leader Hu Jintao has referred to Pakistan as "a good friend and partner".
 Some observers have noted these statements as occurring after Pakistani relations with the United States or India have become strained, such as after Osama Bin Laden was killed by American forces without Pakistan's prior permission.

 In July 2013 the Pew Research Center, as part of their Global Attitudes Project, declared Pakistan to have the most positive view of China in the world.
 According to the research, 81% of Pakistanis responded favourably to China.
 On the other hand, only 11% of Pakistanis had a favourable view of the United States, the lowest in the world.